How to Write a Two Week Notice Letter (Template + Examples)

 Dear [Supervisor’s Name],

 Please understand my immense gratitude for the opportunities and experiences you’ve provided during the past [length of time you worked there].
-Many sincere thanks to you and our entire team for the positive work environment and the opportunities for growth and learning.
-I am incredibly grateful for the chance to: [insert achievement, memory or skill mastered].
+Many sincere thanks to you and our entire team for creating a positive work environment and for the opportunities for growth and learning.
+I am incredibly grateful for the chance to: [insert achievement, memory, or skill mastered].
 And I hope to remain in touch.

 Sincerely,